kaiewiggins/kaiewiggins.github.io/_posts/2018-03-21-where-can-i-get-hard-copies.md

 category: faq
 ---

-I often get asked where readers can find my books, so I keep a running list of bookstores with copies in stock and library networks with lending copies here.
+I often get asked where readers can find my books IRL, so I keep a running list of bookstores with copies in stock and library networks with lending copies [here](https://kaie.space/news/2020/01/03/Books-in-the-Wild.html).

 Online shopping options are linked from each title on the Threads of Dreams and Standalones pages.